Color Analysis 101

 3. Value

 Value is a range from light to dark and plays a part in determining contrast.
-It also relates to hair color, which is another top trait considered after skin tone.
+It also relates to hair color, which is another top trait considered after undertone and eye color.
 For example, hair can be deep and dark (warm), dark and flat (cool), or light and bright (clear).
 All these elements are considered and weighed to determine seasonal color palette.

 5. Season

 Bringing all these elements together determines a seasonal color palette.
 Winter and summer seasons are cool, while spring and autumn are warm.
 Summer and autumn are muted, while winter and spring are clear.
-Combination seasons are common, like a “soft winter that flows to summer” — someone who is winter-dominant but slightly muted and therefore most compatible with gentler, softer winter hues than its typical high-intensity, bright and clear jewel-toned palette.
+Spring and summer are light, while winter and autumn are dark.
+Seasonal flows are common too, like a “Soft Winter” — a slightly less vibrant color palette than True Winter’s high intensity jewel tones, which is better suited to a cool-undertoned person with muted, medium value and medium contrast features.
 A fine example of how color analysis is part-art and part-science!

 See BestLifeOnline.com press feature here.